 For large commercial / industrial applications, there is structural metal roofing, usually found on space metal buildings, aluminum reflective coatings, etc. Although these do not meet Cool Roof requirements, they still are more energy efficient than black rubber and asphalt-based roofs.

 Even without a Kynar coating, metal roofs are always “cooler” than asphalt shingles.
-Since metals (especially aluminum) have a much lower thermal mass, they do not store the heat, and cool off much faster than any asphalt based roof.
+Since metals (especially aluminum) have a much lower thermal mass, they do not store heat, and cool off much faster than any asphalt based roof.

 Environmental benefits of Cool Roofs:

-General benefits to the environment: Again, I’ll use IB Pvc roof as the example, but most other cool roofs will “fit the bill”.
+General benefits to the environment: Again, I’ll use IB PVC roof as the example, but most other cool roofs will “fit the bill”.

 As a side note, I’ll mention that USA makes up about 5% of world’s population, yet we consume 25% of the world’s energy.
 It is also estimated that 30% of US energy consumption is just wasted.
-Therefore, we (Americans) waste 7.5 percent of the worlds entire energy.
+Therefore, we (Americans) waste 7.5% of the worlds entire energy.
 And we wonder why gasoline / oil / electricity is so expensive….

 After 3 days of rain, we finally got some decent weather on Monday.
 Although it was very warm for December, it was quite windy, which slowed us down.
-Nevertheless, we were able to get a lot of work done, including tearing of some old aluminum shingles/shakes, changing some plywood and of course making the roof watertight for the rain on Tuesday (yep, it was raining again)
+Nevertheless, we were able to get a lot of work done, including tearing of some old aluminum shingles/shakes, changing some plywood and of course making the roof watertight for the rain on Tuesday (yep, it was raining again)Tearing off old aluminum shakes and replacing plywood

-As you may notice from the picture above, some of the roof rafters are not evenly spaced at 16 inches O.C., so each sheet of plywood had to be a trimmed top accommodate for the difference.
+As you may notice from the picture above, some of the roof rafters are not evenly spaced at 16 inches O.C., so each sheet of plywood had to be a trimmed to accommodate for the difference.
 Also some rafters “shift” left or right from their alignment… so to speak.

-Since we knew it’s going to rain overnight and the next day, we covered the entire roof area with blue tarps.
+Since we knew it was going to rain overnight and the next day, we covered the entire roof area with blue tarps.
 Later we will come back to this section to replace the rest of the plywood.
 We will also install Ice & Water barrier along all eaves and valleys and GAF breathable systhetic underlayment as the main waterproofing layer under the future Aluminum Shake Metal Roof.

-On Tuesday we have finally started replacing a metal roof on the IHOP restaurant in Brighton, MA – near the Harvard stadium.
+On Tuesday, we have finally started replacing a metal roof on the IHOP restaurant in Brighton, MA – near the Harvard stadium.
 This will be a big project, involving replacement of all the plywood and fixing rotted wood where necessary.

 Since Tuesday night, it’s been raining non stop for 3 days, yet, we had enough time to tear off the old aluminum shakes on the section you can see in the picture, replace 3 sheets of plywood decking, and make the roof watertight.